 You don’t.
 What you actually need is:

-- Electrolyte balance (you’re likely depleted — proof)
+- Electrolyte balance (you’re likely depleted and here’s the proof)

 - Proper sleep architecture (fix your cave)